 To qualify for Lottery Tuition Assistance (LTA), a student must be enrolled in at least six hours and be admitted into one of the academic programs leading to either a certificate, diploma, or associate degree and not be qualified for Title IV funding.
-With 195 students receiving LTA in 2002 and 373 students receiving LTA in 2006, the chart below reflects an increase of 178 students during this time period.
+With 195 students receiving LTA in 2002-03 and 297 students receiving LTA in 2006-07, the chart to the right reflects an increase of 102 students during this time period, but need based grants have more than doubled from 60 in 2002-03 to 148 in 2006-07.

-Graph 7.3-5 Percentage of Classrooms with Enhanced Technology

-Even as funding to the college has declined over the past several years, the faculty, staff, and administrators have attempted to keep the academic integrity of the college and the preparation of its students in the forefront as one of the college's key goals.
-To this end, Lottery Technology Funds and some funding from Perkins III have been used to enhance classrooms and labs with computers, internet access, LCD projectors, SMART boards, DVD players, multi-media consoles, and sound systems.
-In 2000, the college developed a Technology Plan as a proactive measure to expectations that equipment funding allocations for the future would be both erratic and unpredictable.
+Graph 7.3-5 Percentage of Classrooms with Enhanced Technology a Technology Plan as a proactive measure to expectations that equipment funding allocations for the future would be both erratic and unpredictable.
 The use of operating funds to achieve the integration of technology into the classroom was out of the question since these funds were needed for essential daily operational needs in the academic departments, but the need for technology in the classroom was equally great.
 To achieve this end, the Instruction Division embarked on a room-by-room plan to upgrade the technology available to faculty and students by utilizing the Lottery Technology Funds.